 When you bounce to audio, you can see the actual waveforms in the arrange instead of just midi notes.
-This provides a much more exact vision of what’s going on and allows for ultra-precise editing of the timing.
+This provides a much more exact vision of what’s going on and allows for ultra-precise editing of the timing and phase.

 It’s often better to just swap audio files when collaborating.
-In fact even though Loxy and I both work in Logic, we rarely swap project files.
+Even if the people I work with are using the same DAW, we hardly ever swap project files.
 We usually just send wavs.
 It really seems to help us finish things better and doing this has probably very much contributed in developing our own sound too.

 It sucks having to think about CPU or memory limitations when mixing.
 If you bounce to audio before final mix you free up some of those critical resources.